eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device and the WSCD(s).
 This allows a PID Provider or an Attestation Provider to verify that the Wallet Unit complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.
 - Moreover, the WUA contains a WUA public key.
 During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-wallet-unit), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
 Moreover, at that time, the Wallet Unit will send another public key to the PID Provider or Attestation Provider.
 The Provider will include this public key in the issued PID or attestation.
 By using a concept called public key association, described in [Topic 9], the PID Provider or Attestation Provider can verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the WUA public key.
 Thus, the PID Provider or Attestation Provider can trust this new public key.
-- If a WUA is valid for 24 hours or longer, it contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
+- Lastly, if a WUA is valid for 24 hours or longer, it contains information allowing a PID Provider, an Attestation Provider, or a Relying Party to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in [Topic 38].

 The detailed format of the WUA will be discussed with Member States for ARF 2.0.
-However, it will be an attestation allowing selective disclosure of attributes.
+However, it will be an attestation complyin either with [SD-JWT VC] or [ISO/IEC 18013-5], allowing selective disclosure of attributes.
 This is necessary because Relying Parties do not need to know the properties of the Wallet Unit described in the first bullet above.
-Consequently, the Wallet Unit must be able to release a WUA without releasing these attributes.
+Consequently, the Wallet Unit must be able to present a WUA without disclosing these attributes.

 The responsibilities of the Wallet Provider regarding issuance of a WUA are similar to those of a PID Provider or Attestation Provider regarding the issuance of a PID or attestation.
 This means that after the initial issuance of a WUA during activation, the Wallet Provider will manage the WUA and will issue new WUAs to the Wallet Unit as needed, during the lifetime of the Wallet Unit.
-In particular, the Wallet Provider must ensure that the risk of malicious Relying Parties using the WUA to track the User is minimised.
+In particular, the Wallet Provider ensures that the risk of malicious Relying Parties linking multiple presentations of the same WUA, in order to track the User, is minimised.
 For example, the Wallet Provider may set up the Wallet Unit in such a way that each Wallet Unit Attestation is presented to at most one PID Provider, Attestation Provider or Relying Party.
+This topic will be discussed with Member States for ARF 2.0.

 **4. Wallet Provider sets up a User account for User** The User needs a User account at the Wallet Provider to ensure that they can request the revocation of their Wallet Unit in case of theft or loss.
 The Wallet Provider associates the Wallet Unit with the User account.
 The Wallet Provider registers one or more backend-based User authentication methods that the Wallet Provider will use to authenticate the User.
 Note that: